What is Trap-Neuter-Return (TNR)?

 Trap and remove doesn’t work.

-The old approach to controlling free-roaming cats was repeated extermination attempts.
-Capturing feral cats and turning them in to animal shelters, where they will be killed, may temporarily reduce their numbers, but this doesn’t solve the problem for long.
-Cats are living there in the environment because of two main reasons: 1) there is a food source (intended or not) and 2) there is some sort of shelter.
-When cats are removed from a location, it creates a “vacuum” effect — meaning the surrounding cats can sense it and they breed rapidly to fill in the gap, plus new cats move in to take advantage of the natural food and shelter sources.
+When cats are removed from a location, it creates a “vacuum” effect.
+Other cats in the area can sense this and will breed rapidly to fill in the gap, plus new cats will move in to take advantage of the natural food and shelter sources.
 This vacuum effect is well documented.
 Trapping and removing cats often results in having even more unsterilized cats in the location than when you started.
 Catch and kill is very costly, doesn’t work, and ultimately it’s inhumane.

 Trap-Neuter-Return is a proven and humane solution.